apel13/event-database/README.md

 # event-database

-**DateEvent** is an event database that can select and delete events that match a given condition.
+**DateEvent** is a graphical application that interacts with a temporary event database that can select and delete events that match a given condition.
+Some of the functionality was written as part of the Yandex C++ course.

 ## Supported queries: